powersync-ja/powersync-supabase-flutter-trello-demo/README.md

 - [ ] Setup Powersync project
 - [ ] and connect to Supabase

-### Configuring Flutter App
+## Configuring Flutter App
 TODO: describe below steps from basic tut.
 - [ ] Configure Flutter app with powersync project settings (see basic Powersync Tut)

 Note that at this stage _we have NOT yet setup any sync rules_.
-This means that the app will not yet show any data, and will not yet retain any data that you create locally.
-What actually happens is that the data gets synced to Supabase (you can check with the Supabase SQL editor), but since there are no valid sync rules, Powersync deletes it from the local store.
+This means that the app will not yet retain any data that you create locally.
+What actually happens is that the data gets synced to Supabase (you can check with the Supabase SQL editor), but since there are no valid sync rules, Powersync deletes it from the local store, thus making it look like the workspaces and boards your created, are disappearing.

-### Configuring Sync Rules
+## Configuring Sync Rules
-Sync rules are necessary so that the PowerSync SDK knows which data to sync to which client app instance.
+[Sync rules](https://docs.powersync.co/usage/sync-rules) are necessary so that PowerSync knows which data to sync to which client app instance.

-*Global sync rules to get things working*
+### Global sync rules to get things working

 We can be naive about it, and use a global bucket definition, that at least specify in some way which users can get data.

 - `trelloappclone_powersync_client.dart/sync-rules-0.yaml` provides such a naive approach.
-- Copy these sync rules to `sync-rules.yaml` under your Powersync project instance, and deploy it.
+- Copy these sync rules to `sync-rules.yaml` under your Powersync project instance, and deploy the rules.
 - When you now run the app, it will actually show and retain data.
-- The app code also applies some basic filtering to only show data that belongs to the current user, or according to the visibility and membership settings of the various workspaces and boards.
+- The app code itself applies some basic filtering to only show data that belongs to the current user, or according to the visibility and membership settings of the various workspaces and boards.

-*More advanced sync rules to enforce permissions* However, this is not enough.
+### Using sync rules to enforce permissions
+However, it is better that we do not sync data to the client that the logged-in user is not allowed to see.
 We can use Powersync sync rules to enforce permissions, so that users can only see and edit data that they are allowed to see and edit.

 First, we need to understand the permissions from the app domain model: